 You can lodge your application online using eServices.

 Alternatively you can download and complete an International Application form and send via mail.
+Note: the form must be completed in type, handwritten forms will not be accepted.
 If the United States of America is to be designated, a MM18 form is also required at time of lodgement.